codefresh-io/codefresh-onprem-helm/codefresh/README.md

 #### ⚠️ Migration to [Library Charts](https://helm.sh/docs/topics/library_charts/)

-All Codefresh subcharts templates (i.e. `cfapi`, `cfui`, `pipeline-manager`, `context-manager`, etc) has been migrated to use helm [library charts](https://helm.sh/docs/topics/library_charts/).
+All Codefresh subchart templates (i.e. `cfapi`, `cfui`, `pipeline-manager`, `context-manager`, etc) have been migrated to use Helm [library charts](https://helm.sh/docs/topics/library_charts/).
-That allows to unify values structure across all Codefresh owned charts.
-However, there are some **immutable** fields in the old charts which cannot be upgraded during a regular `helm upgrade`, thus additional manual actions are required.
+That allows unifying the values structure across all Codefresh-owned charts.
+However, there are some **immutable** fields in the old charts which cannot be upgraded during a regular `helm upgrade`, and require additional manual actions.

 Run the following commands before appying the upgrade.